zammad/zammad-user-documentation/extras/checklist.rst

 - Remove the complete checklist
 - Add a checklist, if there is no existing one

-You can perform most of these edit, add and delete actions on different ways:
+You can perform most of these edit, add and delete actions in different ways:

 - Click on the item text (checklist title or checklist item) to edit it
 - Click on the checkbox to check an item